spoonapps/docs/getting_started/what_is_spoon/getting_started.md

 ### FAQ

-**Do Spoon containers work by running a full OS virtual machine?**

-No. Spoon containers use a special, lightweight *application-level VM* called Spoon VM.
-Spoon VM runs in user mode on top of a single instance of the base operating system.

 **How long does it take to start Spoon sandboxes?**

 Spoon sandboxes startup time is very fast -- on the order of seconds or less.
 (Startup time excludes any time required to download images.)